 CEOs Against Stigma is a campaign designed to reduce the negative impact of mental illness stigma in the workplace.
 NAMI Mass is partnering with CEOs across the state to bring the reality of mental illness among employees out of the shadows.
 The campaign will show how understanding, empathy and treatment can improve the wellbeing of employees and increase productivity at the same time.

 COMPASS is the information and referral helpline at NAMI Massachusetts.
-We provide resources and support to help people navigate the complex mental health system, and help problem solve in difficult circumstances.
+We provide resources and support to help people navigate the mental health system and problem solve in difficult circumstances.
 The COMPASS helpline is available Monday through Friday, 9 am – 5 pm.
 Call us at 617-704-6264 or email us at email@example.com.